Road Trip: Get Outside on Highway 101

 Due to migration patterns, whale-watching season begins in March, and the Depoe Bay Whale Watching Center is a perfect spot to watch these majestic creatures.
 It is located on the seawall and is staffed with volunteers to help you spot whales and answer questions.

 Newport is a hub for marine biology.
 For more than 50 years, the Hatfield Marine Science Center (HMSC) has been a base for oceanographic research.
 The HMSC’s visitor center offers public education exhibits with displays on ocean habitats, fishing, weather and sea life — including a Giant Pacific Octopus.
 Nearby, the world-famous Oregon Coast Aquarium features animal encounters, a new shipwreck exhibit and one of the largest outdoor seabird aviaries in North America.
-In addition, the Oregon Museum of Science and Industry (OMSI) is opening its Coastal Discovery Center at Camp Gray in Newport.
-The Center will offer special summer programming on topics from coastal ecology and oceanography to geology and zoology.
+Also in Newport, the Oregon Museum of Science and Industry (OMSI) Coastal Discovery Center offers special educational programming on coastal ecology, oceanography, geology and zoology.

-Fat biking (riding bikes with extra large tires) is the latest cycling craze and the Coast is a wonderful place to go for a ride on the beach.
-Bike Newport in Newport rents fat bikes and can fill you in on routes that might interest you and your family.
+Fat biking (riding bikes with extra large tires) is the latest cycling craze and the Oregon Coast is a wonderful place to go for a ride on the beach.
+Bike Newport rents fat bikes and can fill you in on routes that might interest you and your family.

 If you’re ready to drop the gear and just play in the sand, the Oregon Dunes National Recreation Area is 40 miles of a surreal yet beautiful landscape of rolling sand dunes.
 There are numerous hiking trails, or you can just go to play, jump, roll and romp in the sand.